Prior Authorization

 According to the AMA's 2023 Prior Authorization Survey (n=1,000 physicians), 94% of physicians report PA delays care and 89% report it negatively impacts patient outcomes.
 The average practice spends roughly 13 hours per week managing prior authorization requirements.
 The new CMS rule addresses federal plan timelines — commercial timelines remain unchanged.

-Why Prior Authorization Requests Get Denied
+Why Prior Authorization Requests Get Denied in 2026

-Understanding the stated denial reason determines your appeal strategy.
 Most PA denials fall into a small number of categories.

 Denial ReasonEst.
 FrequencyAppeal StrategyKey Documentation